 The condition usually causes patches of thickened, itchy pinky-red skin.
 Most commonly these can be seen on the elbows, knees and trunk, but it can occur anywhere on the body and can even effect the scalp or the feet.
 Psoriasis is generally accepted to be a genetic condition that is passed down through families therefore it is not a condition you can catch.
 Doctors believe that the problem occurs when the body’s immune system mistakes healthy cell for harmful substances and a reaction occurs.

-When your podiatrist or chiropodist sees a patient with psoriasis in clinic, the skin usually presents as a dry scaly or shiny flaky condition under the arch of the foot.
+The skin usually presents as a dry scaly or shiny flaky condition under the arch of the foot.
 Because the skin is fragile we sometimes see pin-point bleeding.
 That means that if you try to remove the loose skin, it breaks of and bleeds.
 The effected area of skin looks slightly different to similar skin conditions such as eczema or athletes foot, and its appearance is one of the ways that helps the podiatrist diagnose the condition.
-We also sometimes see changes in the nail.
+We sometimes see changes in the nail.
 In the younger population, we may see groves or ridges across the nail.
 In the older patient, we may see one or all of the nails grow much faster and thicker.
 This type of nail tends also to be week and can break.

 Most people live perfectly normal lives with Psoriasis.
 They only get the condition on small patches of skin.
 Other than the mild itching or irritation, it is appearance that may effect some people.